tsprlng/useful-pgp-agent/openpgp-card-sequoia/README.md

 **Example code**

-The program `main.rs` performs a number of functions on an OpenPGP card.
+The program `examples/test.rs` performs a number of functions on an OpenPGP card.
 To run it, you need to set an environment variable to the identifier of the OpenPGP card you want to use.